Glan9/Gaia/README.md

 ## Documentation

-Some documentation is available on the [wiki](https://github.com/splcurran/Gaia/wiki); however, the documentation is still mostly incomplete.
+Some documentation is available on the [wiki](https://github.com/splcurran/Gaia/wiki).

 ## Bugs